rodtreweek/perl-stuff/README.md

-As a start, the following is some useful general info excerpted from <ins>Effective Perl Programming: Ways to Write Better, More Idiomatic Perl</ins>, Second Edition by brian d foy; Joseph N. Hall; Joshua A. McAdams Published by Addison-Wesley Professional, 2010:
+As a start, the following is some useful general info excerpted from <ins>Effective Perl Programming: Ways to Write Better, More Idiomatic Perl</ins>, Second Edition by Brian D. Foy; Joseph N. Hall; Joshua A. McAdams Published by Addison-Wesley Professional, 2010:

 ## Regular expressions are made up of atoms and operators.
 Atoms are generally single-character matches.
 For example: